 We have one last topic to compare about GeneratePress vs Astra, and that’s the price.

 Both the themes are competitively priced very close to each other.
-Astra has a yearly pricing and lifetime price.
-Whereas, GeneratePress only supports annual pricing.
+Astra and GeneratePress, both support annual and lifetime pricing models.

 FAQs on GeneratePress vs Astra